yaozheng-stat/yaozheng-stat.github.io/_pages/about.md

 My research has been supported by the National Science Foundation through an NSF CAREER award (DMS-2443145) and a standard grant (DMS-2311178), as well as by the UConn OVPR Research Excellence Program and the Makuch Faculty Fellowship.

-**I am actively looking for motivated PhD students who are interested in working on time series analysis and statistical machine learning.**

 ## Contact Information